yuchdev/Articles/articles/personal/sol-invictus-03.md

 "So what to do?"
 I asked.

-"First you need to understand that the truth cannot be learned from people".
+"First you need to understand that the truth cannot be learned from people"

 "Why?"